opensearch-project/dashboards-visualizations/README.md

 To build the plugin's distributable zip simply run `yarn build`.

-Example output: `./build/opendistroGanttChartKibana-*.zip`
+Example output: `./build/opendistroGanttChart*.zip`

 ## Run

 - `yarn start`

-  Starts Kibana and includes this plugin.
-Kibana will be available on `localhost:5601`.
+  Starts OpenSearch Dashboards and includes this plugin.
+OpenSearch Dashboards will be available on `localhost:5601`.

 - `npx cypress run`

   Runs the plugin cypress tests.

-## Contributing to Open Distro for Elasticsearch Kibana Visualizations
+## Contributing to Open Distro for Elasticsearch OpenSearch Dashboards Visualizations

 We welcome you to get involved in development, documentation, testing the kibana reports plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.